February 21, 2017

 Below is the whole exuvium in glorious detail.
 You can find these shed exoskeletons on rocks and vegetation at the border of freshwater ponds, steams, and lakes.
-I found this one amond the reeds in NHM's Nature Garden pond.
+I found this one amond the reeds in NHMLA's Nature Garden pond.

 Image taken, with thanks, by Kelsey Bailey on a Keyence VHX-5000 digital microscope.

 At the border of the Hollywood Hills and Los Feliz neighborhoods is an enchanting, tree-shaded half-mile trail of Griffith Park that meanders along a trickling stream dotted with ponds.
 This verdant paradox in the city of Los Angeles has an appropriately puzzling name: Ferndell Nature Museum.
 If you go there looking for “the Museum,” there isn’t one; the collection of plants and animals living there IS the Museum.